lisett_icon.jpg

 In conclusion, we must apply more stringent quality measures to voluntary carbon markets, and expect more from all market participants.
 This means that we should:

-• question and avoid any low-cost “carbon offsets” often provided to consumers - $5 per tonne of CO2 is almost guaranteed to do absolutely nothing
+• Question and avoid any low-cost “carbon offsets” often provided to consumers - $5 per tonne of CO2 is almost guaranteed to do absolutely nothing

-• work to understand the differences between different types of credits, and engage with only high-quality ones
+• Work to understand the differences between different types of credits, and engage with only high-quality ones

-• refer to the work by independent carbon research/rating agencies such as Sylvera and CarbonPlan for up-to-date assessments of carbon methodologies and projects
+• Refer to the work by independent carbon research/rating agencies such as Sylvera and CarbonPlan for up-to-date assessments of carbon methodologies and projects

-• support the creation of new technologies and solutions for carbon storage - such as new types of direct air capture, or trees that store more carbon, or ocean-based CO2 capture etc
+• Support the creation of new technologies and solutions for carbon storage - such as new types of direct air capture, or trees that store more carbon, or ocean-based CO2 capture etc

 If you have any reactions, feedback, or counterarguments, please reach out - I’d love to hear your views.

-PS While many critiques of REDD+ projects are very valid, deforestation is still a huge issue in tropical regions.
+P.S.
+While many critiques of REDD+ projects are very valid, deforestation is still a huge issue in tropical regions.
 While we should always be working on newer, better ways to protect forests, even an imperfect solution is better than nothing, and REDD+ may well have a role to play yet.

 Arbonics connects landowners and credit buyers at scale to remove carbon and protect biodiversity through data-backed forestry solutions.